TheGuyWhoIsIdiot/meditation-s-Patching-guides/Meditation_s_Patching_Guide.md

 Open in dump (Select the last one at the menu) and replace it.

+For android mobile clients: [android patch guide](https://github.com/TheGuyWhoIsIdiot/meditation-s-Patching-guides/blob/main/android%20patch.md)

 ## RCCService:

-(modified after publish: Most of the steps here are avaliable, but other wasnt mentioned.)

 **Do the same steps in the Player btw.**